 The CTRU laboratory designs and collaborates on studies, both locally and globally, supporting research across a broad range of platforms including proteomics, immunology, genomics, cancer and much more.

 * Accessioning, processing, and storage of specimens/samples accurately per SOPs/training.
-Follows SOPs for research studies/source documents as directed. * Tracks sample processing data and enters them into a database.
-Maintains all forms and documents including master subject logs. * Under supervision from senior staff, assists in planning and performing laboratory work in support of research projects in lab and/or field based on knowledge of scientific theory.
+Follows SOPs for research studies/source documents as directed. * Under supervision from senior staff, assists in planning and performing laboratory work in support of research projects in lab and/or field based on knowledge of scientific theory.
 Interpret and perform basic analyses of results for research support. * Offer suggestions regarding modifications to procedures and protocols in collaboration with faculty investigators and other labs.
-Contribute to the development of new research protocols and techniques in the CTRU laboratory. * Takes initiative, identifies and mitigates risks to ensure accuracy in sample processing and data storage. * Work safely under the EH&S guidelines with potentially biohazardous biological specimens. * Help with general lab maintenance as needed; maintain lab stock, equipment, manage chemical inventory and safety records, and provide general lab support as needed. * Along with senior laboratory personnel; assist with the training of staff or students as needed. * Work closely with labs and treatment centers across Stanford community to insure critical study time points are met.
+Contribute to the development of new research protocols and techniques in the CTRU laboratory. * Participate in multidisciplinary teams across different faculties or schools. * Assist with receiving, processing storage and shipment of samples according to SOPs * Tracks sample processing data and enters them into a database.
+Maintains all forms and documents including master subject logs. * Takes initiative, identifies and mitigates risks to ensure accuracy in sample processing and data storage. * Work safely under the EH&S guidelines with potentially biohazardous biological specimens. * Help with general lab maintenance as needed; maintain lab stock, equipment, manage chemical inventory and safety records, and provide general lab support as needed. * Along with senior laboratory personnel; assist with the training of staff or students as needed. * Work closely with labs and treatment centers across Stanford community to ensure critical study time points are met.

 * - Other duties may also be assigned

-* Familiarity with databases, reporting, and performance indicators. * Microsoft office suite or ability to learn new software. * Organizational skills to troubleshoot unplanned situations while still meeting established deadlines. * The ability to communicate both in writing and verbally. * Capable of independent and self-motivated work to complete tasks with minimal direction. * Must maintain punctuality, good attendance and flexibility to work hours when study subjects are scheduled.
+Familiarity with databases, reporting, and performance indicators.
+Microsoft office suite or ability to learn new software.
+Organizational skills to troubleshoot unplanned situations while still meeting established deadlines.
+Written and verbal communication skills Capable of independent and self-motivated work to complete tasks with minimal direction.
+Must maintain punctuality, good attendance and flexibility to work hours when study subjects are scheduled.

 EDUCATION & EXPERIENCE (REQUIRED):